snailer88/godot-csharp-settingsmanager/README.md

 # Godot Settings Manager

-The `SettingsManager` can be used to read/write from local JSON settings files when developing [Godot C# projects](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html).
+The `SettingsManager` can be used to read/write local JSON settings files when developing [Godot C# projects](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html).
 Multiple settings files can be managed by creating as many `SettingsManager` instances as needed, utilizing different paths and settings classes.
 For example, you can create a manager for audio and video settings:

 ```cs
 var audioSettingsManager = new SettingsManager<AudioSettings>("audio.json");